OhACD/MatchboxPlugin/README.md

 **1. Swipe Phase (2 minutes)**
 - Explore the map and interact with other players
-- Spark: Use your ability to infect someone (right-click with paper in slot 9)
-- Medic: Use your ability to cure infected players (right-click with paper in slot 9)
+- All players receive identical inventories automatically
+- Spark: Right-click the Swipe paper (above hotbar slot 0) to activate, then right-click a player to infect
+- Medic: Right-click the Healing Touch paper (above hotbar slot 0) to activate, then right-click an infected player to cure
+- Use Hunter Vision (Spark) or Healing Sight (Medic) by right-clicking the paper above hotbar slot 1
+- Use your crossbow and arrow to reveal a player's nametag (one arrow per round)
 - Chat appears as holograms above players' heads (no chat log)
-- Use Hunter Vision (Spark) or Healing Sight (Medic) from slot 8 once per round

 **2. Discussion Phase (1 minute)**
 - All players are teleported to the discussion area